Attorney Jeremy L. Pryor

-Jeremy Pryor is a Principal at Carrell Blanton Ferris practicing in the areas of elder law, estate planning, estate administration, and incapacity-related litigation.
-He focuses his representation on protecting assets from the costs of long term care and advising clients seeking qualification for Medicaid benefits or the Veterans Affairs “Aid and Attendance” benefit.
-In addition to working with seniors and these programs, Jeremy spends a significant portion of his practice in court, representing clients in becoming guardians and conservators, litigating the use or alleged misuse of powers of attorney documents, and serving as a guardian ad litem for incapacitated adults.
-Because of his familiarity with government programs for seniors and long term care, Jeremy also represents clients in the establishment of special needs trusts for family members with disabilities or in the administration of existing special needs trusts.
+Jeremy L. Pryor is a Principal at Carrell Blanton Ferris and chairs the firm’s elder law section.
+Practicing in the areas of elder law, estate planning, and incapacity-related litigation, Jeremy focuses on protecting assets from the costs of long term care by qualifying for Medicaid and the Department of Veterans Affairs’ “Aid and Attendance” benefit, representing clients in court proceedings to become guardians/conservators, and pursuing civil remedies related to elder abuse and the misuse of powers of attorney.
+Because of his familiarity with government benefits and long term care options, Jeremy is also particularly well-equipped to counsel clients in need of establishing special needs trusts.

-As someone who grew up with a grandparent in the home, Jeremy personally understands the issues that families face as they care for their parents and grandparents.
-He knows how important it is that these loved ones’ interests be protected, and he considers it a privilege to be their advocate.
+More importantly, as someone who grew up with a grandparent in the home, Jeremy personally understands the issues that families face as their loved ones age.
+He believes that the legal interests of our elders require special attention and he considers it a privilege to be their advocate.

 Recognition and Service